Padres SS Tatis Jr. leaves game with shoulder discomfort - WTMJ

 PEORIA, Ariz.
 (AP) — San Diego Padres star shortstop Fernando Tatis Jr. left Tuesday’s spring training game with left shoulder discomfort after making a backhanded play.

-Tatis fielded the ball, made the throw to first base and then began walking off the field.
+Tatis fielded the ball hit by Cincinnati’s Jonathan India, made the throw to first base and then began walking off the field.
 He was met by manager Jayce Tingler and a trainer.
 After a few minutes in the dugout, Tatis headed toward the clubhouse accompanied by a trainer.

 The Padres said Tatis will be reevaluated on Wednesday.